Mairazul-Khan/Mairazul-Khan/README.md

 ## Hi there 👋

-I'm Mairazul a DevOps enthusiast Actively bridging the gap between development dreams and operational reality.
-Passionate about building self-healing infrastructure and optimizing CI/CD pipelines for faster, safer deployments.
-Letâ€™s automate everything!
+I'm Mairazul Khan, a DevOps enthusiast passionate about bridging the gap between development and operational teams.
+I focus on creating systems that fix themselves and improving the deployment process so code gets released faster and with fewer errors.

 ### OS & Networking
 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)